 Since then, there has been the occasional mishap.
 Puett's Italian bees, which he buys at \$25 per 10,000, have been known to express their artistic judgment by flying off into Greenwich Village, abandoning their work.
 Once they took off toward Brooklyn, and he never saw them again.
 (The New York Times did, however, and reported the news under the headline "15,000 Bees Found Swarming on a Car.")
-Another time Puett acted out an unintentional piece of performance art when he took up the beekeeper's veil and smoke machine to retrieve his charges from a street construction site in a neighborhood that probably saw its last swarm in the 19th century.
+Another time Puett acted out an unintentional piece of performance art when he took up the beekeeper's veil and smoke machine to retrieve his charges of the idiosyncratic wacko genius."